 Ever have an idea in your head and then start googling it to death only to find out what you’re looking for doesn’t really exist?
-I needed to build a freestanding wall for my friend’s wedding and as you can imagine there were numerous images that popped up when I goggled ‘freestanding wall’ however the majority involved clunky bases or angled back supports so I created my own version.
+I needed to build a freestanding wall for my friend’s wedding.
+And as you can imagine there were numerous images that popped up when I goggled ‘freestanding wall’ however the majority involved clunky bases or angled back supports so I created my own version.

-If you’re looking for a simple 8′ x 8′ flat self-standing wall then you’ve hit the jackpot!
+If you’re looking for a simple 8′ x 8′ flat self standing wall then you’ve hit the jackpot!
 And bonus this wall has display ledges which I used for mini lanterns to serve as both the guest place cards and favors for this wedding.

 This freestanding display wall is a very basic build almost anyone can complete.
-We used it for the guest place cards but it would also make a perfect spot for a photo backdrop.
+I used it for the guest place cards but it would also make a perfect spot for a photo backdrop.
 Maybe your event is outdoors and you need a wall to hide something unsightly or you want a wall to create a focus behind the head table.
 Whatever the situation I guarantee it will be worth the effort.

-I put together plans to build this freestanding wall display thanks to my friends over at Ryobi Nation for hosting my collection of DIY Wedding projects.
+I put together plans to build this freestanding wall display.
+Thanks to my friends over at Ryobi Nation for hosting my collection of DIY Wedding projects.
 Looking to build and create decor for your wedding or special event?
 Be sure to check out the entire DIY Wedding series here.